boto/botoflow/docs/source/feature_details.rst

 To heartbeat, within an activity simply do: "botoflow.get_context().heartbeat()".
 This will raise a CancellationError if a cancel is requested.
-If this error, a subclass of, or a CancelledError is raised by the activity, Python-botoflow will report to SWF that the activity task was cancelled.
+If this error, a subclass of, or a CancelledError is raised by the activity, botoflow will report to SWF that the activity task was cancelled.
 This exception then gets assigned to the activity future (see above).